-- Oversee maintenance and repair of all airport equipment
+- Oversee the maintenance and repair of airport equipment.

 Airport managers often are employed by the city where the airport is located, and they are responsible for all airport operations.
 The airport manager oversees all other employees and departments and manages the day-to-day operations as well as future airport planning.
 They may deal with many different issues, but they are primarily responsible for airport safety, regulations, and budget planning.